Skip to main content

 CONFIG_SPI=y

-enables the SPI hardware bus, needed to communicate with the LED strip.
+CONFIG_SPI enables the SPI bus, which is used to communicate with the LED strip.

 Code explanation